amnezia-vpn/amnezia.org-content/docs/en/instructions/05_qr-code_connection/05_qr-code_connection.md

 ![](https://raw.githubusercontent.com/amnezia-vpn/amnezia.org-content/master/docs/en/instructions/05_qr-code_connection/img/qrc_en_2.png)

->If your connection data is in a different format, refer to sections connecting using a [file], a [key in the form of text], as well as sections [manual] and [automatic installation].
+>If your connection data is in a different format, refer to sections connecting using a [file], a [key in the form of text], as well as sections [Installing VPN on Server].

 Scan the QR code.
 If there are multiple codes, scan them one by one.